 If you live in a remote area, have family or other commitments, or simply have a busy life, you can study to become a Beauty Therapist by Distance Education.

 CMA offers the Diploma in Beauty Therapy in a flexible learning format.
-Distance Education allows to attain a full qualification through a combination of web based, online study, practice at home, DVD instruction and intensive practical workshops held at the Academy throughout the year.
+Distance Education allows to attain a full qualification through a combination of web based, online study, practice at home and intensive practical workshops held at the Academy throughout the year.
 Participating in practical salon experience is recommended however not essential.

 SHB50115 DIPLOMA OF BEAUTY THERAPY